folkertvanheusden/GHBot/README.md

 (c) 2022-2023 by Folkert van Heusden <mail@vanheusden.com>

 This software is released into the public domain.
+For Europe that is the CC0 license if I understood it correctly.